berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 _President Jimenez:_ I know what the Dresden Codex is.

 _Mr.
 Guthrie:_ Right.
 Well, I most certainly did not.
-But hmm…so he, Knorosov, claimed to have “cracked the code” – that is, deciphered Mayan hieroglyphic writing.
+But hmm… so he, Knorosov, claimed to have “cracked the code”–that is, deciphered Mayan hieroglyphic writing.
 But he was Russian, and it was the Cold War, so American scholars rejected his work.
 Says here:

 > _“…the most respected Maya archaeologist at the time, Eric Thompson, wrote in review that Knorosov’s proposed decipherment “could be an authentic example of the effects of strict Party cooperation by a small group who work in research in Russia.
 For the good of the Free World, it is hoped that it is so, as far as military research is concerned.”_

 I don’t know anything about linguistics, but that sounds like a political response to me.
 In any case, then in 1960… right, Tatiana Proskouriakoff—another Russian… no… wait just a second… “a Mayanist of Russian descent,” but an American citizen—she cracked “a key historical thread within Mayan hieroglyphic inscriptions more broadly.”